apache/arrow-cookbook/java/source/io.rst

    gladis   B        20    [2,4,6,8,10]
    juan     C        30    [1,2,3,5,8]

-Read - random acces to buffer
+Read - Random Acces to Buffer
 -----------------------------

 Consider: Before to run next code you need to write array to file with `Write - random access to buffer`_.